MathematicGuy/RemoteObsidian/Project Skin/Python OOP.md

 ## Getters and Setters

 **read-only-method**: use @property to make variables cannot be change, only readable. this called Encapsulation.
-Read-only method deosn't modify any constance's or class's attributes, it just read them.
+Read-only method doesn't modify any constance's or class's attributes, it just read them.
 ```python
 @property
 def read_only_name(self):